chris-pcguy/device-ASUS-A86/README.md

 |ROM|32/64 GB
 |Battery|Phone: 2250(2400) mAh; Tablet: 5000 mAh|

-This device tree has been originally created by Chronosms in 2018
+A non-functional, completely empty device tree has been originally created by Chronosms in 2018, see the first commit for it.